s3vans/summer23/design.md

 Finn wants to customize it with an Among Us theme.

+## Update as of August 31, 2023

+All of the major features are complete, if not hacked together.
+Kieran designed the levels, but it hasn't been play-tested and they probably need quite a bit of tweaking to make them consistently fun to play through, but overall it was a fun project and we accomplished a lot.

+I'm really proud of Kieran's art work, his vision and ideas for game features (many of which were more clever than my ability to implement them), his ability to beta test and identify bugs, and his ability to comment on the code and spot some mistakes as I was making them or before I could.

+We didn't get to make version for Finn's game as planned, but in theory we could support an entirely different game with just config changes if Finn makes the level and character art and sounds.

+We'll see what other bugs crop up, but given that this is our second attempt to make this game and we actually built all the pieces, I'm excited to see how much we can improve on it in future iterations.

 ## Update as of July 7, 2023

 The MVP feature are arguably done but in a very rudimentary way.
 I took a lot